Toning Up for Your Boudoir Photo Shoot: A Complete Guide

 The Fastest Way to See Results

-The biggest mistake most women make when preparing for their photo shoot is thinking their going to hit their body goals with a starvation diet and cardio.
-That’s completely unsustainable won’t lead to your body goals.
+The biggest mistake most women make when preparing for their photo shoot is thinking they’re going to hit their body goals with a starvation diet and cardio.
+That’s completely unsustainable and won’t lead to your body goals.
 Here’s the stuff that actually works:

-- Sleep – Muscle is only built during deep rem sleep.
-Get >7hrs per night or sacrifice results.
+• Sleep – Muscle is only built during deep REM sleep.
+Get more than 7 hours per night or sacrifice results.

 This isn’t about extreme dieting or complicated routines, it’s about consistency.
 Follow these simple guidelines, you’ll be amazed at how much your body transforms in a year.